KyberNetwork/developer-portal/docs/api_abi-kybernetwork.md

 #### `maxDestAmount`

 This parameter should never be zero.
 Set to an arbitarily large amount for all source tokens to be converted.
+When using `maxDestAmount`, we recommend using `slippageRate` or add a buffer to `expectedRate` rather than using the exact rate from getExpectedRate.
+Otherwise, it is likely that the trade will revert.

 #### `minConversionRate`

 This rate is independent of the source and destination token decimals.
 To calculate this rate, take `yourRate * 10**18`.
-For example, even though ZIL has 12 token decimals, if we want the minimum conversion rate to be `1 ZIL = 0.00017 ETH`, then `minConversionRate = 0.00017 * (10 ** 18)`.
+For example, even though WBTC has 8 token decimals, if we want the minimum conversion rate to be `1 ETH = 0.023 WBTC`, then `minConversionRate = 0.023 * (10 ** 18)`.

 #### `walletId`